celigo/integrator-api-docs/readme.md

 ### Bearer Tokens

-API tokens can be generated and/or accessed via Options -> Tokens (within your integrator.io account).
-API clients should transmit their token using the "**Authorization**" request header field and the "**Bearer**" authentication scheme.
+API tokens can be generated and accessed via 'Options' -> 'API Tokens' (within your integrator.io account).
+Please note that only the owner of the integrator.io account can access the API tokens page.
+API clients should transmit API token using the "**Authorization**" request header field and the "**Bearer**" authentication scheme.

 Sample HTTP Request: